pnp/blog/content/post/7-reasons-to-contribute-to-the-community/index.md

 To draw this article to a close: If you’ve read this far, you’re clearly nuts.
 But that’s okay, nuts are good for blood pressure, I’m told.

 I hope I’ve inspired you (even if it’s a little bit) to start contributing.
 There’s a lot of communities and open source efforts out there, but may I recommend PnP?
 If you’re in the Microsoft 365 space, this is the place where it all happens!
-As a maintainer of the CLI project, I'd be happy to welcome your contributions there.
+As a maintainer of the CLI for Microsoft 365 project, I'd be happy to welcome your contributions there.
 You can [read more about that here](https://www.blimped.nl/contributing-as-a-holiday-season-present/).